-Furnace filters need to be exchanged every several months, depending on the type you use.
+Furnace filters must be changed every few months, depending on the type you use.

-Unsure when you last put in a new one?
-Remove it and tilt it toward the light.
-If you can’t see light through it, get a new one.
+Can’t remember when you last put in a new one?
+Take it out and hold it up to the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside